dangoor/rpc/README.md

 * Browser extensions (communicating between content pages, popup pages, service/background pages)
 * Web pages (communicating between iframes or WebSocket servers)

-Without WranggleRpc, you send messages back and forth manually handling them as events.
-One side will send a message, the other side listens for it, acts on it, and sends back a response, which the original side must listen for, and so on.
-It gets tangled and ugly quickly.
+Without WranggleRpc, things can easily get tangled and ugly: one side will send a message, the other side listens for it, acts on it, and sends back a response, which the original side must listen for, and so on.
 WranggleRpc makes it nice.

 ### Quick Example

-In a Chrome extension, code in the page/browser-tab side uses WranggleRpc to call methods that live in the main extension with something like this:
+In a Chrome extension, we see code in the page/browser-tab window using WranggleRpc to call methods that live in the main extension's window:

 ```
 import WranggleRpc from '@wranggle/rpc';